GOVERNANCE, ECONOMIC DIVERSIFICATION AND INCLUSIVE GROWTH

 Programme at a glance

-The Governance, economic diversification and inclusive growth programme has a very diverse portfolio which ranges from basic human rights awareness to strengthening statistical capacity and reforming the social and economic structures of the economy of Turkmenistan.
+The Governance, Economic Diversification, and Inclusive Growth programme has a very diverse portfolio which ranges from human rights and rule of law issues to strengthening statistical capacity, development of digital public services, and reforming the social and economic structures of the economy of Turkmenistan.

-UNDP in Turkmenistan contributes to strengthening democratic principles, improving economic performance and fostering high living standards by supporting the development of responsive national institutions, strengthening human potential and nurturing inclusive participation in line with national development plans and priorities, including the SDGs.
-This includes improving national capacity to report to United Nations treaty bodies, increasing participation in the regional and global economic and trade processes, enhancing national employment and labour capacities and modernizing public administration.
+UNDP in Turkmenistan contributes to strengthening democratic principles, improving economic performance, and fostering high living standards by supporting the development of responsive national institutions, strengthening human potential, and nurturing inclusive participation in line with national development plans and priorities, including achieving the SDGs.
+This includes improving national capacity to report to United Nations treaty bodies, increasing participation in the regional and global economic and trade processes, enhancing national employment and labour capacities, and modernizing public administration via development of digital public services.

 The programme has significantly contributed to the nationalization and implementation of Sustainable Development Goals of Turkmenistan and transforming UNDP to take up its role of SDG integrator at the height of the UN reform.